UTM source and referrer analysis

 What Top Referrers shows

-Top Referrers reports where the traffic appeared to come from when that information is available from the browser or app context.
+Top Referrers reports where the traffic appeared to come from, when the browser or app shares that information.

 Typical examples: